 Within your environment there are likely dozens or hundreds of consistency groups.
 Many of them probably have overlapping applications, especially when you consider things like directory services.
 This is why many people restore their directory services first before restoring anything else.
 Linux environments restore LDAP and Windows environments restore Active Directory and their Primary Domain Controller before doing anything else.

-I’ll be talking about consistency groups and the need to decide up front what applications get what type of recovery in our upcoming webinar “How to Future Proof Data Protection for Organizational Resilience“.
-It’s on Apr 27 2017 at 10 AM PT/1 PM ET.
-See you there!
+I spoke about consistency groups and the need to decide up front what applications get what type of recovery in our on demand webinar “How to Future Proof Data Protection for Organizational Resilience“.